-And YN(SS) - Yeoman (Submarine), who handle clerical and other related work aboard the submarine.
+- YN(SS)—Yeoman (Submarine), who handle clerical and other related work aboard the submarine.

-There are a wide variety of ratings within the surface combat community.
+There is a wide variety of ratings within the surface combat community.

 Navy Surface Engineering Community

-The engines that run the boats of Navy's surface fleet are only as good as the technicians and mechanics behind them.
-The ratings in this community include
+The engines that run the boats of the Navy's surface fleet are only as good as the technicians and mechanics behind them.